|City/State:||Santa Clara, Calif.|

 Nebraska completed its sixth season of Big Ten competition in 2016-17, finishing undefeated in dual meets with a 6-0 record that included wins over Omaha, Iowa State, Kansas South Dakota State, Illinois and Northern Iowa.
 Every swimmer and diver set career bests, culminating in 95 career bests during the season, including 54 at the 2017 Big Ten Championships.

-Nebraska’s increased competitiveness in the pool is a far cry from the starting point of the Husker program when Morales took over the job in 2001.
+Nebraska has sent two divers to the NCAA Championships for the first time in Nebraska Big Ten history.
+NU's increased competitiveness in the pool is a far cry from the starting point of the Husker program when Morales took over the job in 2001.
 In his first season at NU, the Huskers went winless in 2001-02 (0-3) with a depleted roster.